Tippecanoe Lake: Tippecanoe Lake Country Club

 Tippecanoe Lake Country Club is a private club and one of the lake's largest attractions.
 It is north of Kalorama Park at 7245 N Kalorama Road and accessed from Indiana State Road 13 via Kosciusko County Roads E650N and E800N.
 TLCC, a private club, was opened on April 15, 1926, with the clubhouse opening on June 11 of that year.
 The club joined the Chicago District Golf Association in the 1950s.
 From 1959 through the early 1960s, the club also hosted LPGA tournaments.
 Professionals such as Kathy Cornelius of Phoenix, Arizona, and Mickey Wright of Port St. Lucie, Florida, played Tippecanoe.
-Aside from golf, T.L.C.C. also provides tennis, swimming and boating, and holds a fireworks display for the 4 July.
+Aside from golf, T.L.C.C. also provides tennis, swimming and boating, and is an excellent location to watch the fireworks display for the 4 July.